-Course: TESTING OF STRUCTURES Course code: NK-360 Course status: optional Pre-requisites: The course consists of: lectures exercises - Hours of Active Classes: 45 lectures: 30 exercises: 15 seminars: 0 ECTS: Course objectives Qualifying of students in the field of measurement and measuring technics and direct applied in testing of civil engineering structures.
+Course Pre-requisites: Hours of Active Classes: 45 lectures: 30 exercises: 15 seminars: 0 code: NK-360 The course consists of: lectures: 30 exercises: 15 seminars: 0 Course status: optional lectures exercises - 4 optional lectures exercises - 4 Course objectives Qualifying of students in the field of measurement and measuring technics and direct applied in testing of civil engineering structures.
 Intoduction with methods of measuring and corresponding norms and standards in the field of quality control during the building and exploatation of civil engineering structures.
 Syllabus Historical development and tasks of structure testing.
 Regulations in the field of testing of structures.
 Tensometers.
 Review and types of sensors.
 Review of instruments and measuring equipmnet for statics and dynamic testing.
 Measuring characteristics of sensors and instruments.
 Review of testing methods in laboratory and in situ.
 Static testing: methods and data acquisition.
 Analysis and presentation of measurement data.
 Dynamic testing: methods.
 Methods of excitations structures and elements.
 Methods of acquiring of dynamic signals.
 Sensors during dynamic testing.
 Methods of dynamic analysis in the time and frequencies domain.
 Fast Fourier transformation of acquired signals.
-Experimental model analysis of structures and elements.
+Experimental model analysis of structers and elements.
 Dynamic parameters of structural systems.
-Analysis of strains and stresses on the basis of measurement values.
-Long-time measurement on the structures or monitoring.
+Analysis of structures or monitoring.
 Data acquering, analysis and presentation using PC technologies.
 Student obligations Continously obligatorily ettendence to lecture and exercises.
 On the exercises, the students have to acquire the data of measuring of every exercise.
 After it, data has to be analysed and compared with the theoretical values and made a report.
 Exam Written and oral exam after presented the testing report of exercises.
 Assessment Results of exams and testing reports.
 Literature Essential: 1.
 Separates with complete lectures (M. Rak) Recommended: 1.
 Vukotić, R.: Ispitivanje konstrukcija, Naučna knjiga, Beograd, 1990.

-Course: SPECIAL CHAPTERS OF LIGHTWEIGHT STRUCTURES Course code: NK-359 Pre-requisites: Hours of Active Classes: 45 lectures: 30 exercises: 5 seminars: 10 Course status: optional The course consists of: lectures - seminars ECTS: Course objectives Acquisition of basic knowledge on spatial concepts of performance, bearing capacity, modelling methods (linear and non-linear FE analyses) and technology of various lightweight system constructions serve as a background for a further practical and scientific education in this field.
+Course: SPECIAL CHAPTERS OF LIGHTWEIGHT STRUCTURES

+Course Pre-requisites: Hours of Active Classes: 45 code: NK-359 Timber Structures lectures: 30 exercises: 5 seminars: 10 Course status: The course consists of: ECTS: optional lectures excercises seminars 4 Course objectives Acquisition of basic knowledge on spatial concepts of performance, bearing capacity, modelling methods (linear and non-linear FE analyses) and technology of various lightweight system constructions serve as a background for a further practical and scientific education in this field.
 Syllabus Geodesic domes: geometry, truss and panel systems, coverings, joint details, performance and assembly, modelling.
 Pneumatic structures: pneumatic balloons, pneumatic cushions, pneumatic beams, arches and disks, modelling.
 Lightweight membrane structures: structural types, the ways of membrane stabilisation, supporting, modelling.
 Synergetic structures: behaviour principles at overtaking of external actions, direction systems (regulation of bearing capacity and stability) and surveying.
 Tensional integrity systems: ultimately light space structures, integrated systems of elements in compression and tension, modelling.
 Lightweight aluminium and steel structures.
 Examples of constructed lightweight objects: types, space action, performance and assembly details, design models and behaviour simulation.
 Student obligations Second signature condition is an elaboration of a seminar paper (theory or modelling - with a mentor) from the chosen field, along with the public presentation followed by student-teacher discussion.
 Exam Written exam (1h) including the check of theoretical knowledge.
 Assessment Results of exams and the graded seminar paper.
-Literature Essential: 1. Žagar, Z. Drvene konstrukcije I i II, Pretei d.o.o., Zagreb, 2002./03.
-2. Lecture notes.
-Recommended: 1.
-Fuller, B.: Sinergetics, McMillan Publ.
+Literature Essential: Žagar, Z. Drvene konstrukcije I i II, Pretei d.o.o., Zagreb, 2002./03.
+Lecture notes.
+Recommended: Fuller, B.: Sinergetics, McMillan Publ.
 Co.
 Inc., New York, 1975.
-2. Mathys, P.I., Jing, T.F.: Floating Saddle Connections for Georgia Dome, USA, SEI Journal, Vol. 4., No. 3, 1994.
-3. Motro, R.: Tensegrity Systems and Geodesic Dome, Space Structure Jnrl, Special Issue on Geodesic Forms, Vol. 5., No. 3&4, 1990.
-4. Internet pages
+Mathys, P.I., Jing, T.F.: Floating Saddle Connections for Georgia Dome, USA, SEI Journal, Vol. 4., No. 3, 1994.
+Motro, R.: Tensegrity Systems and Geodesic Dome, Space Structure Jnrl, Special Issue on Geodesic Forms, Vol. 5., No. 3&4, 1990.
+Internet pages